InhyeLee-Data/DataStructures/ieee-vis/README.md

 ### 2020 IEEE VIS Conference Summary
+This write up is a summary of a paper presented at 2020 IEEE Vis conference.
+Please note that the summary text is an abbreviated version of the author's presentation and paper; images are screencaptured from the presentation.

-#### My personal take:
+#### My personal take on the chosen subject:
-Data videos seem to attract viewers’ attention very effectively and often convey the underlying messages well, often times in a more compelling fashion than interactive data visualization with user interface or text to read.
+Data videos seem to attract viewers’ attention very effectively and convey messages well, often times in a more compelling fashion than interactive data visualization with user interface or text to read.
 Data visualization videos made by Vox can be one successful example of such.
 I was interested in the followig paper, anticipating that it might reveal specific animation transition techniques of data videos, which contribute to the successful delivery of information with a hint of storytelling.

 #### Summary of the presentation I selected
 <b>Title</b>: Narrative Transitions in Data Videos <br>